Evangelicalism in Antebellum America

 Part II: Sunday School Books

 - Once you have found a likely topic, identify a few stories that relate to it with a total number of pages around 120.
 Thus, you could choose just one long story of that length.
 More likely, you will have to select three or four different stories around a common theme that in combination total about 120 pages.
 When you have selected your topics and titles, send me an e-mail, so that I can review your selections prior to the start of your research.
-Once your topic has been approved by me, you should read the stories themselves by accessing them through the "Browse: Titles" function of the American Memory collection homepage.
+Once your topic has been approved by me, you should read the stories themselves by accessing them through the "Shaping the Values of Youth" site

 - You are to use your selected stories as the basis for a 1000-word essay on the culture of nineteenth-century evangelicalism as revealed through your topic.
 The specific focus of the essay is up to you; put another way, the focus of the essay will come to mind as you think about the stories you are reading.
 As you read, consider the following questions, although your essay need not address every one of them: What religious beliefs do the stories emphasize, and what religious practices do they hold up for emulation?
 What behaviors, attitudes, and values do the stories praise or condemn?
 What life lessons do the stories' authors seek to impart to their readers?
 How do the stories depict male and female characters and the ideal mother and father?
 How do the stories portray people of other races, religions, or nationalities, if they are included?
 What examples of antebellum Protestant reform appear?
 In your essay, be sure to cite specific examples from the texts in support of your argument.